hobbiathan/voidflowers/README.md

 # TBD
 Things to be implemented:

+  * Allow non-registered users to view "/projects" and really only that directory (for the time being)
   * Restrospective testing
   * figure out circleci, since it just won't remotely work for some godforesaken reason
   * functionality to edit project details